 Aligners are used to correct overbite by gently moving the upper teeth back and the lower teeth forward until they line up properly.
 The length of treatment will depend on the severity of your overbite, but it typically takes one year or less to see results.

-The cost of aligners treatment is similar to orthodontic braces, but that’s where the similarity ends.
+The overbite correction cost with aligners is similar to the treatment with orthodontic braces, but that’s where the similarity ends.
 This is how they differ from braces treatment:

 - The clear aligners are removable and virtually invisible, so you can straighten your teeth without anyone knowing